South Shore Plaza

-South Shore Plaza is a shopping mall in Braintree, Massachusetts, United States.
-The mall spans 1586446 sqft of selling space, making it the largest mall in New England by square footage and the 16th-largest mall in the country.
+South Shore Plaza is a super-regional shopping mall in Braintree, Massachusetts, United States.
+The mall spans 1586446 sqft of selling space, making it the 16th-largest mall in the country.
 The mall was anchored by Filene's when it opened as an open-air plaza in 1961.
 Jordan Marsh, Lord & Taylor, and Sears opened stores around the time the mall was enclosed in 1976.
 As of March 2025, the mall is anchored by Sears, Macy's, Primark, and Target, with Dick's House of Sport filling the vacancy left by Nordstrom by 2026.

-Development
+History

 Establishment and early expansions

 South Shore Plaza originally opened in 1961 as an open-air plaza with a 120000 sqft Filene's and thirty smaller stores.
 A 300316 sqft Jordan Marsh opened in 1967.
 The center was enclosed in 1976 and saw additional anchors, such as Lord & Taylor in 1979 and Sears in 1980, when the mall reached 100 stores.
 In 1995 and 1996, a second level was added, including the "Boardwalk Cafes" food court, and the Filene's store was expanded to include a home store.
 This nearly doubled the mall's size, giving it a bright and airy feel, largely because of abundant skylighting and spacious corridors.